cheeyeo/VAULT_AWS_DEPLOY/README.md

 ref: https://github.com/robertdebock/terraform-aws-vault/blob/master/scripts/cloudwatch.sh

-* Create launch template and autoscaling group...
+* How to run command on instance once its ready from ASG?

-For ASG we need to turn on autocleanup of dead raft peers:
+* For ASG we need to turn on autocleanup of dead raft peers:
 ( run on one of the nodes in cluster )

 ( below needs to be converted into script to run via SSM RunCommand )